adaanene/AWS_Cloud_Solution_Project/documentation.md

 ### 11. CREATE AUTO-SCALING GROUPS

-- Create auto-scaling groups for Wordpres, Tooling, Nginx and Bastion instances.
+- Create auto-scaling groups for Wordpress, Tooling, Nginx and Bastion instances.

 - Ensure to select the right template and security groups.